Definition of ‘Capital Asset’ – Income Tax

 “Property” includes and shall be deemed to have always included any rights in or in relation to an Indian company, including rights of management or control or any other rights whatsoever.

-Definition of capital asset mainly distinguish the business assets from other assets for the purpose of taxation under the head Capital Gains.
+From the above, we can say that definition of capital asset mainly distinguish the business assets from other assets for the purpose of taxation under the head Capital Gains.